Mark-C-Anderson/gitPractice/README.md

 ## The Basics

-1. Clone this repository to your computer.
+1. Make a fork of this repository, then clone it to your computer.
+Do this by pressing the `Fork` button above.
 2. Add a new file to the repository in the `src/` folder.
 3. Stage, commit, and push your changes to this online repository.